Employment & Volunteering

 United States.
 We are not currently recruiting for positions in our U.S. office.
 We encourage interested professionals to periodically check our website for updates, or send a résumé and cover letter to firstname.lastname@example.org to remain on file.

 El Salvador.
-While we are not currently recruiting in El Salvador, we are expecting to begin hiring new personnel for our new program very early in 2015.
-We will update this page with job descriptions of administrative, training, and other support positions.
+We will update this page with job descriptions of administrative, training, and other support positions as positions become available.

 Please don’t hesitate to contact us at email@example.com if you are interested in volunteering for Whole Child International.